kisel/procfs-utils/README.md

 ### Why
-kubernetes can run thousands of find/du/ip processes on kubernetes cluster these processes are visible in atop, but cmdline is not available
+Kubernetes can run thousands of find/du/ip short-live processes(mostly exec.command liveness probes) on kubernetes node.
+These processes are visible in atop, but cmdline is not available as procfs records are gone soon.

 ### Usage

-findexit.py -- display cmdline of all finished processes findit.py   -- display cmdline by regexp
+- findexit.py -- display cmdline of all finished processes
+- findit.py   -- display cmdline by regexp

 procfs polled with 100ms interval